 Becoming a citizen represents a commitment to Australia and its people.
-It is an important step in your migration story and it is the beginning of your formal membership into the Australian community.
-It is the step that will enable you to say 'I am Australian'.
+It is an important step in your migration story and the beginning of your formal membership in the Australian community.
+Citizenship is the final step that will enable you to proudly say, ‘I am Australian’.

-Australian citizenship applications are made through the Department of Home Afffairs.
+Australian citizenship applications are made through the Department of Home Affairs.

-The Shire conducts approximately six citizenship ceremonies per year with one of those being the Australia Day Ceremony.
+The Shire conducts approximately six citizenship ceremonies per year.
+One of those is the Australia Day Ceremony.

-Invitations are sent out approximately six weeks prior to a ceremony.
-You must RSVP early as it takes up to four weeks for the citizenship certificates to be received by the Shire.
+Invitations are sent out approximately six weeks before a ceremony.
+You must RSVP early as it takes up to four weeks for citizenship certificates to be received by the Shire.

-The citizenship ceremony generally takes an hour, depending on the number of participants.
+The ceremony generally takes an hour, depending on the number of participants.

-There are two pledges - one that mentions God (oath) and one that does not (affirmation).
-The difference are the words 'under God'.
-You would have nominated your pledge in your citizenship application form.
+There are two pledges: one that mentions God (oath) and one that does not (affirmation).
+The difference between the two pledges is the words ‘under God’.
+You would have nominated your pledge preference in your citizenship application form.

 The Australian citizenship pledge is: